khaldoun-xyz/standard/README.md

 If you think our way of working can be improved, please suggest improvements to our workflows.

+- We documented how we collaborate in ou [Workflow handbook](./docs/workflow_handbook.md).
-- We documented how we use version control in our [Git handbook](/docs/version_control.md).
+- We documented how we use version control in our [Git handbook](/docs/git_handbook.md).

 ## Systems that help us